 When your credit card company stops a thief from charging fraudulent expenses to your card, you’re thrilled.
 But what happens when they mistake you for the thief?

-With almost $9 billion in card fraud losses in the United States in 2016, according to an Aite Group report, credit card companies eager to stem the tide are continually beefing up their anti-fraud measures, relying on sophisticated computer software to flag suspicious transactions.
+Credit card companies are eager to stem the tide are continually beefing up their anti-fraud measures, relying on sophisticated computer software to flag suspicious transactions.

 How to handle a block